 Property Owners Directory

 FFHA, catching up with current technology, has moved the Property Owners Directory online to reduce costs and improve data accuracy.
-You still have the ability to print a hardcopy if that’s more your style.
-The directory is password protected; the password was included in a blast email sent to property owners several weeks ago.
+The directory, which includes only members who elected to be included, is password protected.

 Covenant Amendment Passes!

 FFHA President Rob Greene recently announced that the Association surpassed the 2/3 majority required to pass the recent covenant amendment.
 There were only six votes were against it.
 The goal of 100% participation was not reached.
 Rob thanked all the board members who worked tirelessly contacting residents reminding them to vote.